Owen-sz/freegeek-info-script/README.md

 # freegeek-info-script
 Shell script that pools together info needed for Free Geek build sheets.
+It also installs needed packages and updates the system.
 Will only work on Linux Mint and Ultramarine Linux.
 Yes there is a powershell script, however it is very new and not at all ready.
 It will be in a usable state in the coming weeks.

 ### How to run: